Waters Corporation

-Waters Corporation, headquartered in Milford, Massachusetts, provides analytical instruments and software used for chromatography, mass spectrometry, laboratory informatics, and rheometry by the life, materials and food sciences industries.
+Waters Corporation is an American company headquartered in Milford, Massachusetts that provides analytical instruments and software used for chromatography, mass spectrometry, laboratory informatics, and rheometry by the life sciences, materials, and food industries.

 The company has primary manufacturing facilities in 9 U.S. locations as well as 11 international locations including Wexford, Wilmslow, Birmingham, Hüllhorst, Singapore, Bangalore, Beijing, and Shanghai.

 Major brands include ACQUITY UPC^{2} / UPLC Systems and columns, Xevo mass spectrometry systems, Synapt MS / HDMS systems, Zodiac HPLC columns, XTerra HPLC columns, XBridge columns, Alliance HPLC systems, Empower chromatography software, MassLynx mass spectrometry software, Oasis sample preparation products, and NuGenesis lab management system (LMS).

-The company's primary competitors are Agilent Technologies, Thermo Fisher Scientific, Revvity, and Danaher.
+Its primary competitors are Agilent Technologies, Thermo Fisher Scientific, Revvity, and Danaher.

 History

 In 1958, James (Jim) Logan Waters founded Waters Associates in an office in the basement of a police station in Framingham, Massachusetts.
 Early products included a boiler feedwater flame photometer, a balloon hydrometer, a nerve gas detector, a lab refractometer and process control refractometers.

+Having asked Waters to design a refractometer in 1961, Dow Chemical had designed a method of analyzing polymers using gel columns.
+Waters negotiated an exclusive license to the patent, paying $10,000 plus a 10% royalty.

 In 1962, Hardie Sheppard provided the company with $150,000, its first external financing raise.

-In 1961, Dow Chemical requested Waters to design a refractometer.
-Dow had designed a method of analyzing polymers using gel columns.
-Waters negotiated an exclusive license to the patent, paying $10,000 plus a 10% royalty.

 In 1963, Waters’ produced its first five gel permeation chromatography instruments, selling three to Dow Chemical, one to BFGoodrich, and one to Esso.
 Dow Chemical then invested $400,000 in Waters.

 In 1965, interest surged after Waters sponsored a symposium where scientists presented the results of using Waters equipment.
 In 1966, Dow converted its royalty receivable into equity in Waters.

 In 1967, the company introduced the ALC 100, the first Waters LC system.
 It was a benchtop system equipped with a Milton Roy pump, syringe injection, and two detectors: a Waters differential refractometer and a UV detector from Laboratory Data Control.

-In 1969, Dimitri D’Arbeloff, then president of Millipore Corporation, joined the board of directors.
-Millipore's venture capital subsidiary made a $600,000 equity investment in Waters and provided the company with marketing expertise.
+In 1969, Dimitri D’Arbeloff, then president of Millipore Corporation, joined the board of directors; Millipore's venture capital subsidiary made a $600,000 equity investment in Waters and provided the company with marketing expertise.
 By 1972, Dow Chemical had invested $700,000 in the company and owned a 20% stake.

 In 1972, Helmut Hamberger, chief post-doc for Nobel laureate Robert Burns Woodward of Harvard University, sought Jim Waters’ help to the first synthesis of vitamin B_{12}.
 Dr. Hamberger wanted to purify the positional isomers, which were needed to give him the right compound for the final stages of the synthesis.
 Working with Dr. Hamberger, the pair took two days to develop a separation, five more days to obtain larger columns to scale up the separation, and three more days to prep his material, successfully isolating and purifying 200 mg of the precursor compound.

-In 1972, Waters Associates appointed Frank Zenie president.
-A year later, it moved its headquarters from Framingham to a semi-rural 26 acre site in Milford, Massachusetts.
-Waters became chairman.
+In 1973, a year after appointing Frank Zenie as its president, Waters Associates moved its headquarters from Framingham to a semi-rural 26 acre site in Milford, Massachusetts; Waters became chairman.